 - Emergency Numbers: 112 for all services

-Climate in Italy and the best time to go
+The climate in Italy and the best time to go

-When deciding the best time to visit Italy, weather certainly plays a large role.
+When deciding the best time to visit Italy, the weather certainly plays a large role.
 Italy has a hot, Mediterranean climate.
 The weather becomes hotter further south, and winter can be relatively dry and warm in these southern regions.

 Mountain regions are colder and endure heavy snowfall during the winter months.
 The best time to visit Italy is either in Spring or in Fall, while the weather is still beautiful but the crowds of summer tourists are much less.